Claude Token Optimization: What Actually Moves the Number

 Current detector coverage (v0.4, May 2026): missing CLAUDE.md, oversized CLAUDE.md, obsolete CLAUDE.md references, long sessions without /clear, no hooks, repeated file reads, high redo signal (“actually do X instead”), long search bursts, no MCP servers configured, Opus overspend on routine work.

-Detectors in flight for v0.5 (the levers in this guide that aren’t yet automated): cache hit ratio (Lever 1), mid-session /model switch cache flush (Lever 1), ENABLE_TOOL_SEARCH not set on multi-MCP setups (Lever 4), output style absent (Lever 5), subagent return-size overruns (Lever 4), 1M-context trap past 256K.
+Detectors in flight for v0.5 (the levers in this guide that aren’t yet automated): cache hit ratio (Lever 1), mid-session /model switch cache flush (Lever 1), ENABLE_TOOL_SEARCH not set on multi-MCP setups (Lever 4), output style absent (Lever 5), subagent return-size overruns (Lever 4), Fast mode left enabled (anti-patterns), inference geo set to us when compliance doesn’t require it (anti-patterns).

 What it doesn’t do.
 Doesn’t read prompt text, doesn’t read tool results, doesn’t send anything off-machine in the default --out mode.
 The submit-to-hosted-engine mode is opt-in via --submit-url, and the snapshot it would send is inspectable beforehand with --snapshot snap.json so you can see the exact bytes.